 The shooting and fighting in the game are now really solid and you just feel so powerful with all these guns at your disposal.
 You can upgrade everything (including your ship and this has outcomes during the last mission) by finding research projects while on missions.
 This solves all the RPG elements from the last game so it feels like a solid shooter.
 Don’t get too upset there are still RPG elements, but they are only in upgrading your teammates and yourself.
 Instead of upgrading every single element such as each ammo type, every biotic type, this and that you only have about 4-6 traits you upgrade.
 This includes your main character’s ability, biotic or ammo types, and any other special skill.
 Each one can be upgraded up to level four and after that, you get a choice between two special bonus perks.
 This makes the leveling feel more solid, fluid, and more resourceful.

 Another great improvement is the galaxy map navigation.
 No longer are you just a cursor floating around the map, but you actually move your ship.
 When you are outside solar systems traveling in dead space on the map you use fuel, but the biggest improvement is no more excavating resources via the stupid rover vehicle.
 In fact, all vehicle control has been stripped from the game.
-Instead, you use a scanner on unexplored planets and when the controller vibrates you will see your meter spike over a certain gauge.
+Instead, you use a scanner on unexplored planets, and when the controller vibrates you will see your meter spike over a certain gauge.
 This will be one of the five resources used to upgrade things in the game.
-While it sounds more repetitive its nice to break up the action of the game and get some down time.
+While it sounds more repetitive it’s nice to break up the action of the game and get some downtime.

 If those don’t sound like enough of an improvement how about the story?
 The story is still as epic and emotionally engrossing as the first if not more so.
 There are a couple of new races added such as the vorcha, drell, and Batarians.
-There are new characters that you can recruit and they are all as loveable and memorable as the first game.
-Of course, all your old pals return, but my favorite part about the game, that isn’t in any other, is how your original save carries over.
+There are new characters that you can recruit and they are all as loveable and memorable as in the first game.
+Of course, all your old pals return, but my favorite part about the game, which isn’t in any other, is how you’re original save carries over.

 The only reason why this one scores lower than the original is that most of this has been seen in the original and isn’t anything new for vets of Mass Effect.
 The new additions just keep the score really high but don’t give us that new feeling.
 With improved graphics and the same amazing voice acting Mass Effect 2 will keep fans busy for a good 25-30 hours, but watch what you do because it will affect your outcome in Mass Effect 3.